ComponentKitchen/bulk-properties/README.md

 The `applyProperties` method would be added to `Element.prototype`.
 This method applies a dictionary of properties to the indicated element.

-### Modifying traditionally read-only properties
+### Modifying designated collection properties

-The `Element` prototype exposes several read-only properties that exposes some form of collection that can be modified but not set directly: `attributes`, `childNodes`, `classList`, and (for `HTMLElement` and `SVGElement`) `style`.
-Although these properties cannot be directly set, we can define simple and useful write semantics for them in the context of the `applyProperties` method.
+The `Element` prototype exposes several properties that expose a collection that can be modified but not set directly: `attributes`, `childNodes`, `classList`, and (for `HTMLElement` and `SVGElement`) `style`.
+Although these properties cannot be directly set (you can't write `element.attributes = newAttributes`), we can define simple and useful write semantics for updating these properties in the context of the `applyProperties` method.

 In each case, we define the write semantics in terms of existing DOM write methods: